JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/methods.md

 # METHODS

-Methods, unlike functions which stand on their own, are attached to data.
+Methods, unlike functions which stand on their own, are attached to data (struct).

 A method is a function with a special receiver argument.

-That's a great definitions, but I like to think of methods as `doing something with (pass value) or to (pass reference) a structs data`.
+These are great definitions, but I like to think of methods as,
+* Doing something with (pass value) a structs data.
+* Doing something to (pass reference) a structs data.

 ## BASIC FORMATS